44 High-Fiber Foods You Should be Eating!

 Day 3

-Does Eating too much fiber cause you to have some tummy issues?
+Does eating too much fiber cause you to have some tummy issues?
 No worries, fiber is important, and we are designed to eat it (thanks to our GI bacteria friends), but if you are used to a low-fiber lifestyle, it just takes a little getting used to, and your GI bacteria has to get used to eating it too. so just Increase fiber intake gradually and drink plenty of water to make the process more comfortable.
 Also, check out my Gut Healing Guide, which is especially helpful if you are dealing with IBS!

 By incorporating these fiber-rich, nutrient-dense foods into your meals, you’ll boost digestion, reduce inflammation, and support healthy weight loss.
 Try adding a few new high-fiber foods each week and watch how much better you feel!